cryptocreeper94-sudo/trust-layer/CHRONICLES_VISION.md

 - All within the persistent, real-time framework

 **DWC Token Rewards**: Certain missions and achievements may reward players with actual DarkWave Coin (DWC) - real blockchain tokens with real value.
 Your time investment can translate to tangible rewards.

 ---

+## DWC: The In-Game Economy

+### How DWC Works In Chronicles
+DarkWave Coin serves as the universal currency within the game:

+- **Buy gear and supplies** from players who have them
+- **Trade resources** gathered from different eras
+- **Commission services** from skilled craftsmen and merchants
+- **Own property** and stake your claim in the world
+- **Reward contributions** to community content

+### Why This Works Legally
+**This is commerce, not gambling:**
+- No games of chance - Chronicles is a skill-based life simulator
+- No house edge or casino mechanics
+- Pure peer-to-peer marketplace transactions
+- DWC functions as a utility token for in-world commerce
+- Players earn through skill, time investment, and smart decisions

+### The Real-World Value Loop
+1. Players invest time and skill in the game
+2. Earn DWC through missions, achievements, trading
+3. DWC has real blockchain value on DarkWave Smart Chain
+4. Can trade, hold, or use across the DarkWave ecosystem
+5. Real stakes, real economy, real incentives

+---